sergey-msu/nft-auction/docs/demo.md

 ![](auction-finish.png)

-Great!
+Great 🥳🎉🎊!
 All the fees are payed.
 Also note that auction has positive balance > 0.13 TON which is sufficient to cover it's storage fees for a years.

+All other use-cases (anti-sniping, auction finishing by deadline etc.) can also be done this way.